-eNPS (Employee Net Promoter Score) is a valuable and important tool for measuring Employee Engagement and Employee Experience.
+eNPS (Employee Net Promoter Score) is a valuable and important tool for measuring Employee Engagement.
 It is very easy to use and produces a single number that can easily be used to track a trend over time.

 It is based on the Customer Net Promoter Score (NPS), which asks customers the likelihood that they would recommend a company's products or services to others.
 NPS, which is widely used to assess customer loyalty, is based on Bain & Co. research.
 As most leaders know, engaged and loyal employees are critical to a company's success and have such a direct effect on the customer experience.
 Many top executives and entrepreneurs have been vocal in supporting this idea like Richard Branson, Ray Dalio and Tony Hsieh.

 "I have always believed that the way you treat your employees is the way they will treat your customers and that people flourish when they are praised" - Richard Branson

 While it’s not meant to be a complete way of measuring Employee Engagement, because of its simplicity, eNPS is an amazing way for anyone to get started and is a great headline Human Resources Key Performance Indicator (KPI).

 Your team is asked a question like "I would be happy to promote the organisation as an employer to my friends and family" and score their response from 1 to 10.
 Those responses are then sorted into three buckets:

 - Detractors (1-6) Employees who are not likely to recommend working at an organisation and who may be likely to negatively influence others are called detractors.